google/fuzzer-test-suite/README.md

 libraries that have interesting bugs, hard-to-find code paths, or other challenges for bug finding tools.

+In addition, this project provides a fuzzing engine [comparison framework](engine-comparison/) to execute A/B tests between different fuzzing configurations.

-The current version supports [libFuzzer](http://libFuzzer.info), in future versions we exect to support [AFL](http://lcamtuf.coredump.cx/afl/) and potentially other fuzzing engines.
+The current version supports [libFuzzer](http://libFuzzer.info) and [AFL](http://lcamtuf.coredump.cx/afl/).
+In future versions we may support other fuzzing engines.

 # See also